By Emma Marshall (updated January 2023)

 St. Peter’s Church is a short walk from the Lindenhof, a small and compact outdoor open space (once the site of a Roman fort).

-When we visited last December, it was a clear, bright winter’s day and we got a fantastic view back over the river to the Grossmunster from this vantage point.
+When we visited in December, it was a clear, bright winter’s day and we got a fantastic view back over to the Grossmunster from this vantage point.
+It’s a lovely place to look out over part of the Limmat river.

 Bahnhofstrasse is an important shopping street and as well as sporting your standard shops, it’s also where you can marvel at luxury and boutique outlets (think Prada, Louis Vuitton, Rolex etc).